Recent from talks

 Georg August Wallin

-Wallin was born in the municipality of Sund, Åland, in 1811, and his parents were registrar Israel Wallin (1777–1839) and Johanna Maria Ahrenberg (1779–1854).
+Wallin was born in the municipality of Sund, Åland, in 1811, and his parents were civil servant Israel Wallin (1777–1839) and Johanna Maria Ahrenberg (1779–1854).
 He attended Cathedral School of Åbo in Turku and moved to Rauma with the school after the Great Fire of Turku in 1827.
-The following year, however, he dropped out of school and studied privately.[citation needed] In 1829, he enrolled to study Oriental languages at the University of Helsinki, graduating with an MA after seven years of studies.
-He then began writing a dissertation about Arabic and Persian, while working as a librarian in the university library.[citation needed] In 1839, he travelled to St. Petersburg, where he studied at the Oriental Institute under the Egyptian sheikh Muhammad 'Ayyad al-Tantawi [Wikidata] in 1841–1842.
+The following year, however, he left school and continued his studies privately.[citation needed] In 1829, he enrolled to study Oriental languages at the University of Helsinki, graduating with an MA after seven years of studies.
+He then began writing a dissertation about Arabic and Persian, while working as a librarian in the university library.[citation needed] In 1839, he travelled to St. Petersburg, where he studied at the Institute of Oriental Languages, under the Russian Ministry of Foreign Affairs, under the Egyptian sheikh Muhammad 'Ayyad al-Tantawi in 1841–1842.
+Al-Tantawi, whose accounts of Egypt and the Arab world made a deep impression on Wallin, is considered to have had the single greatest influence on Wallin and his decision to travel to the Middle East.

 In 1845, he began his first expedition to visit Mecca, a city forbidden to non-Muslims.
 This expedition took him from Cairo via Ma'an, Al-Jauf, Jubba and Ha'il to Medina, Mecca and Jeddah, from where he returned to Cairo.
 On his second expedition in 1846, he visited Palestine and Syria.
 His third expedition in 1847 had been intended to explore the Wahhabi region of Najd, but on reaching Ha'il he realized that his identity as a Muslim had been compromised, so he turned north and travelled in Mesopotamia and Persia before returning via Baghdad and Damascus to Cairo in 1849.